Gus-Alvarenga/NBA/README.md

 ## History

-Basketball is one of my passions and ever since I took my first steps toward Data Science, I always wondered what could I do with all that data.
+Basketball is one of my passions and ever since I took my first steps toward Data Science, I always wondered what I could do with all that data.

 > It's pronounced data, not data.

 My first real NBA data analysis was done using Power BI.
 I used it to check the players with the best stats and make some cool dashboards to visualize it.
-Of course, that's just too simple, but still, I had to begin from somewhere.
+Of course, that was just too simple, but still, I had to begin from somewhere.

 I learned how to code in Python as an evolution of the Power BI analysis.
-I used to download data from [Advanced Sports Analytics](https://www.advancedsportsanalytics.com/nba-raw-data) and after a lot of data processing, use some deep statistical analysis to understand mean, median, confidence intervals, yadda yadda yadda.
+I used to download data from [Advanced Sports Analytics](https://www.advancedsportsanalytics.com/nba-raw-data) and after a lot of data processing, I used some statistical analysis to understand mean, median, confidence intervals, yadda yadda yadda.
-Even though it was statistics textbook analysis and you could get some cool information, I was just going deep into statistic but focusing only on the three main statistical categories of basketball: Points, Rebounds, and Assists.
+Even though it was statistics textbook analysis and you could get some cool information, I was only focusing on the three main stats categories of basketball: Points, Rebounds, and Assists.

-However, if you download the raw data from the website above, you'll learn at least a dozen new statistical categories of basketball.
+However, if you download the raw data from the website above, you'll learn at least a dozen new basketball stats.
-Indeed there is a lot of data to keep you entertained for weeks, but nothing is better than getting data from the source.
+Indeed there is a lot of data to keep you entertained for weeks, but nothing is better than getting it from the source.